 Dr. Chris Mattmann is an experienced Senior Executive, has filled multiple C-Suite roles including Chief Technology Officer, Chief Data Officer, and Chief Research Officer across multiple industries and is Division Manager of the Artificial Intelligence, Analytics and Innovative Development Organization in the Information Technology and Solutions Directorate at NASA JPL.
 At JPL Mattmann is the Chief Technology and Innovation Officer and reports to the CIO.
 He manages advanced IT research and open source and technology evaluation and user infusion capabilities.

 Mattmann is JPL’s first Principal Scientist in the area of Data Science.
 The designation of Principal is awarded to recognize sustained outstanding individual contributions in advancing scientific or technical knowledge, or advancing the implementation of technical and engineering practices on projects, programs, or the Institution.
-He has over 20 years of experience at JPL and has conceived, realized and delivered the architecture for the next generation of reusable science data processing systems for NASA’s Orbiting Carbon Observatory, NPP Sounder PEATE, and the Soil Moisture Active Passive (SMAP) Earth science missions.
+He has over 23 years of experience at JPL and has conceived, realized and delivered the architecture for the next generation of reusable science data processing systems for NASA’s Orbiting Carbon Observatory, NPP Sounder PEATE, and the Soil Moisture Active Passive (SMAP) Earth science missions.
 Mattmann’s work has been funded by NASA, DARPA, DHS, NSF, NIH, NLM and by private industry and commercial partnerships.
-He was the first Vice President (VP) of Apache OODT (Object Oriented Data Technology), the first NASA project at the Apache Software Foundation (ASF) and he led the project’s transition from JPL to the ASF.
+He was the first Vice President (VP) of Apache OODT, the first NASA project at the Apache Software Foundation (ASF) and he led the project’s transition from JPL to the ASF.

-2001 – 2019, Jet Propulsion Laboratory, California Institute of Technology (NASA JPL)
+2001 – 2023, Jet Propulsion Laboratory, California Institute of Technology (NASA JPL)

 2007 – present, University of Southern California